Ezequiel Tovar Player Props: Rockies vs. Giants

-On Wednesday, Ezequiel Tovar (batting .333 in his past 10 games) and the Colorado Rockies play the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 8:40 PM ET.
+Ezequiel Tovar -- with a slugging percentage of .579 in his past 10 games, including seven extra-base hits -- will be in action for the Colorado Rockies against the San Francisco Giants, with Alex Cobb on the hill, on June 8 at 3:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Giants.
+He racked up two hits (going 2-for-4 with an RBI) in his last game against the Giants.

 Ezequiel Tovar Game Info & Props vs. the Giants